 03 of 05

-A slice of Italy perched on a bluff above Lake Michigan, Villa Terrace was originally the home of Lloyd Smith, one-time leader of the A.O.
+A slice of Italy perched on a bluff above Lake Michigan, Villa Terrace Decorative Arts Museum was originally the home of Lloyd Smith, one-time leader of the A.O.
 Smith Corporation, and his family.
-Designed and built in 1923 by architect David Adler, the home is truly an Italian Renaissance-style villa, complete with acres of formal gardens over looking the (sometimes) blue waters of the lake.
-Today, Villa Terrace is open to the public as a decorative arts museum, and also a popular spot for hosting beautiful special events.
+Designed and built in 1923 by architect David Adler, the home is truly an Italian Renaissance-style villa, complete with acres of formal gardens over looking the (sometimes) blue waters of Lake Michigan.
+Today, Villa Terrace is open to the public as a decorative-arts museum, and also a popular spot for hosting beautiful special events.

 04 of 05